 It is only when techies have the humility to truly see eye to eye with the people they hope to empower, that we can put technology at the service of social change.

 This concludes The App, the Chapter on Slow Lane technology.
-Next week we will enter the final chapter, as we conclude The Slow Lane.
+In my next post, I will enter the final chapter, as we conclude The Slow Lane.